 It doesn’t matter how much you think you already know.
 The struggles of breastfeeding will still make a first time mom have doubts about her ability to continue.
 It’s all about how you take on these hurdles and how you use your resources when you find yourself stuck in a situation you weren’t expecting to be in with your new baby.

-As mom who’s survived it herself, and has helped hundreds of mothers embark on their breastfeeding journey, I am here to share with you the 10 best tips for helping mothers succeed in breastfeeding their newborns and set themselves up for nursing success.
+As mom who’s survived it herself for entire year, and has helped hundreds of mothers embark on their breastfeeding journey, I am here to share with you the 10 best tips for helping mothers succeed in breastfeeding their newborns and set themselves up for nursing success.

 1. Work With Your Body

 Can someone have the wrong kind of breasts for breastfeeding?